interkosmos/fortran-curl/README.md

 $ make
 ```

-You can override the default compiler by passing the `FC` argument, for
+You can override the default compiler by passing the `FC` argument, for example:
-example:

 ```
-$ make FC=gfortran9
+$ make FC=gfortran10
 ```

-On Linux, you may want to change to prefix to `/usr`:
+On Linux, you may want to change the prefix to `/usr`:

 ```
 $ make PREFIX=/usr
 ```

+Link the compiled static library `libfortran-curl.a` with your Fortran
+application.

 ## Examples
 Examples are provided in directory `examples/`: